Mana Pools National Park

-Mana Pools National Park is a 219600 ha wildlife conservation area and national park in northern Zimbabwe.
+Mana Pools National Park is a 2196 km2 wildlife conservation area and national park in northern Zimbabwe.
 It is a region of the lower Zambezi in Zimbabwe where the floodplain turns into a broad expanse of lakes after each rainy season.
 As the lakes gradually dry up and recede, the region attracts many large animals in search of water, making it one of Africa's most renowned game-viewing regions.

-The park was inscribed, in conjunction with the Sapi Safari Area (118000 ha) and Chewore Safari Area (339000 ha), as a single UNESCO World Heritage Site (for a total of 676600 ha) in 1984.
+The park was inscribed, in conjunction with the Sapi Safari Area (1180 km2) and Chewore Safari Area (3390 km2), as a single UNESCO World Heritage Site (for a total of 6766 km2) in 1984.
 The Mana Pools were designated a Ramsar wetland of international importance on 3 January 2013.
 Mana Pools National Park is a World Heritage Site based on its pure wilderness and beauty.
 It is home to a wide range of mammals, over 350 bird species, and aquatic wildlife and is one of the world's wildest and best preserved natural ecological areas.

 Ecology

-Mana means ‘four’ in Shona, in reference to the four large permanent pools formed by the meanderings of the middle Zambezi.
-These 2,500 square kilometres of river frontage, islands, sandbanks and pools, flanked by forests of mahogany, wild figs, ebonies and baobabs, is one of the least developed national parks in Southern Africa.
+Mana means 'four' in Shona, in reference to the four large permanent pools formed by the meanderings of the middle Zambezi.
+These 2500 km2 of river frontage, islands, sandbanks and pools, flanked by forests of mahogany, wild figs, ebonies and baobabs, is one of the least developed national parks in Southern Africa.
 It has the country's biggest concentration of hippopotami and crocodiles and large dry season mammal populations of the zebra, elephant and Cape buffalo.
 The area is also home to other threatened species including the lion, cheetah, Cape wild dog, and near-threatened species including leopard and the brown hyena.

 When the area was inscribed by UNESCO, it was one of the most important refuges for eastern black rhinoceros populations in Africa, with about 500 animals.
 By 1994, poaching had reduced these to just 10 remaining rhinos, which were removed to another area for their protection.

 Threat

-The Zimbabwean Ministry of Mines and Mining Development stated on April 28, 2023, that Shalom Mining Corporation Pvt Ltd has filed for a permit to prospect for oil and natural gas in an area with extremely high conservation value adjacent to Mana Pools.
+The Zimbabwean Ministry of Mines and Mining Development stated on 28 April 2023, that Shalom Mining Corporation Pvt Ltd has filed for a permit to prospect for oil and natural gas in an area with extremely high conservation value adjacent to Mana Pools.
 If permitted to proceed, this construction might endanger the nearby World Heritage Site.